GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 ![uma-cg-tutorial-3.png](../img/uma-cg-tutorial-3.png)

-- It will create client in your OP Server and show you all the client details.
-You need to copy all the details. let's call it **consumer_op_client** so it will help you in next steps.
+- It will create the client in your OP Server and show you all the client details.
+You need to copy all the details. let's call it **consumer_op_client** so it will help you in the next steps.

 ![uma-cg-tutorial-4.png](../img/uma-cg-tutorial-4.png)

-- Click on `+ CREATE CLIENT` button and add `client_id` in the `Gluu Client Id`.
+- Click on the `+ CREATE CLIENT` button and add `client_id` in the `Gluu Client Id`.

 ![uma-cg-tutorial-5.png](../img/uma-cg-tutorial-5.png)